Sheet-covered shapes loomed like ghosts in the dim light.

 She frowned.
 “Who are you?”

 She nodded slowly.
 The long-lost grandson.
 The attorney must have found him.
 Or more likely, he’d heard his grandmother had passed away and had come hoping to get something.
-It was amazing how kids and grandkids could ignore their elderly relatives for years on end, then come out of the woodwork when there was possible money to claim.
-He probably wasn’t happy, thinking she’d swooped in and stolen his inheritance right out from under him.
+It was amazing how kids and grandkids could ignore their elderly relatives for years, then come out of the woodwork when there was possible money or valuables to claim.
+He probably wasn’t happy, thinking she’d swooped in and stolen his inheritance.

 Let him think what he wanted.
-She certainly wouldn’t lose any sleep over it.
-The fact that she’d just moved to Harmony Grove four years ago and had seen his grandmother more times than he had spoke volumes.
+She wouldn’t lose any sleep over it.
+The fact that she’d just moved to Harmony Grove four years ago, and she’d seen his grandmother more times than he had, spoke volumes.
 He didn’t deserve any more than he was getting.

 He stared down at her.
 “And you are?”